aathn/mvk18/docs/source/introduction.rst

  PROPOSED IDEA
 ===============

-The idea is to make a proof-of-concept product to ​automatically live-stream airplane traffic (and takeoff/landing) using a pan-tilt camera connected with Flightradar24’s receiver unit called the Skysense v2 (See Skysense v2 for more info).
+The idea is to make a proof-of-concept product to automatically live-stream airplane traffic (and takeoff/landing) using a pan-tilt camera connected with Flightradar24’s receiver unit called the Skysense v2 (See Skysense v2 for more info).
 This will give airplane